Aeshaa/starter-hugo-academic/content/project/road_traffic_accidents/index.md

 slides: ""
 ---
 - Led and implemented an end-to-end Machine Learning project pipeline to classify Accident Severity from a highly imbalanced dataset.
-- Scrutinized four predictive models and boosted the model accuracy up to 84% by incorporating hyper-parameter tuning.
+- Scrutinized four predictive models - highlighting Random Forest and k-Nearest Neighbors as top performers.
+- Boosted the model accuracy up to 84% by incorporating hyper-parameter tuning.
 - Evaluated the models using Cross-Validation, and performed Feature Importance to make informed conclusions.